Support in Virginia (2026)

 When to Seek Legal Guidance

-Virginia’s support framework gives courts broad discretion, and the interplay between fault grounds and financial factors can significantly affect outcomes.
+Virginia’s support framework gives courts broad discretion, and the interplay between fault grounds, the shared custody formula, and financial factors can significantly affect outcomes.
 If you are evaluating a child support or spousal support issue, consider scheduling a free consultation to discuss your specific situation with an experienced family law attorney.

 Statutes referenced: Va.
 Code Sections 20-108.1, 20-108.2 (child support), Section 20-107.1 (spousal support), Section 20-109 (termination of support).